Computastar/Team-Profile-Generator/README.md

 # Team-Profile-Generator
-To Generate A Webpage That Displays A Teams Basic Info, So That A User Has Quick Access To Thier Emails And GitHub Profiles.
+To Generate A Webpage That Displays A Teams Basic Info, So That A User Has Quick Access To Their Emails And GitHub Profiles.

   ## Description
   This application that generates HTML files using input from a command-line interface.
 The application will take in information about employees on a software  engineering team, then generate an HTML webpage that displays summaries for each person.